Pennsylvania Department of Health

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all new nursing staff.

-The Director of Nursing/designee will audit the LPN ratio 1x/week for 4 weeks then monthly for 2 months.
+The Director of Nursing/designee will audit the ratio 1x/week for 4 weeks then monthly for 2 months.

-§ 211.12(f.1)(5) LICENSURE Nursing services. :State only Deficiency.
+§ 211.12(i)(2) LICENSURE Nursing services.:State only Deficiency.

 Observations:

-Based on a review of nurse staffing and staff interview, it was determined that the facility failed to ensure the minimum Registered nurse staff to resident ratio was provided on each shift for 24 shifts out of 54 reviewed.
+Based on a review of nurse staffing and resident census and staff interview, it was determined that the facility failed to consistently provide minimum general nursing care hours to each resident daily.

 Findings include: